Region:Asia

 3.4.1.
 Tamper-proof and Resealable Designs

 3.4.2.
-Localization of Aluminium Sheet Supply
+Localisation of Aluminium Sheet Supply

 3.5.
 Government Regulations